srinathvrao/srinathvrao.github.io/_pages/about.md

 ---

 Hi there!
-I'm Srinath, a Master's student, studying Computer Science at Arizona State Univeristy, Tempe (2021-23).
+I'm Srinath, a Master's student, studying Computer Science at Arizona State University, Tempe (2021-23).

 I'm currently seeking Data Science, Machine Learning, Software Engineering, and Research internships for the Summer of 2022.
 You can email me at svenkoba@asu.edu.
 You can also find my resume [here](https://srinathvrao.github.io/resume/).
 Looking forward to getting in touch!